dm03514/blog/technical-debt-imperfect-information-time-constraint/README.md

 ## An Anecdote

 This week I had a task that required changing the initialization of a service.
-I had spent a number of hours trying to undnerstanding the complex innitialization of a service.
-In order to minimize risk moving the initiaalization around.
+I had spent a number of hours trying to understanding the complex initialization of a service.
+In order to minimize risk moving the initialization around.
 This is essentially understanding what order a complex graph of dependencies can be executed in:

 <p align="center">
   <img src="static/orchestrating_understanding.png">